|

 Description: |

-- This is a 10-foot (3m) equatorial sundial made of iron and painted green.
-The gnomon and hours are painted in gold.
-Gold balls are located on the ends of the meridian and equatorial arcs.
-Following tradition, the gnomon is a rod with a decorative arrow and tail.
-The base includes a planted decorated with eight compass points and azimuth degrees marked in 10 degree increments and labeled every 30 deg.
+- This is a 10-foot (3m) equatorial sundial made of steel and painted green.
+Gold painted balls are located on the ends of the meridian and equatorial arcs.
+Following tradition, the gnomon is a rod with a decorative arrow and tail painted gold.
+The base includes a decorated plat holder with eight compass points and azimuth degrees marked in 10 degree increments and labeled every 30 deg.
 Both Roman numerals mark the hours from 6am to 6pm.
 Arabic numerals mark every third hour.
-Overall, the dial is miss-aligned to north and the gnomon is set close to 38 degrees rather than the latitude slightly more than 39 degrees.
+The numerals and other details are vinyl graphics in gold and red.

 The dial was built 30 years ago in 1995 by Jim Tallman of Artisan Industrials (see photo #9) who now makes beautiful glass Spectra sundials.
 The sundial was originally made for Hotel Mexico while Jim worked as a senior designer for FX Studios who has the design project.
 "I had an integral part...in designing and building a lot of what you see around the front of the restaurant [photo #7]- and I made the rhino head blow smoke out of its nose during dining hours!
 Around the sundial were outdoor speakers playing tribal thumping music like "Enigma" (the band) and it was awesome after dark as everything including the fountain in the sundial was lighted."
 Lights from the fountain cast watery patterns upward onto the the sundial.

-During one of the dial refurbishments the "Ante Meridian" was accidentally spelled "Anti Meridian", and it's been that way for the last 20 years.
+During one of the dial refurbishments the "Ante Meridiem" was accidentally spelled "Anti Meridian", and it's been that way for the last 20 years.
 To be precise, the Latin should have read "Ante Meridiem" (Before Mid-Day") and "Post Meridiem" (After Mid-Day).
+And during the last 20 years the dial now points to about 38 degrees rather than the latitude at 39.
+Further, the dial may be misaligned from north.suggesting that the dial is treated as an outdoor ornament rather than an accurate functioning sundial.

 |